-In order to be certified to accept Superior Court cases ( that is, any charge beyond the final jurisdiction of the District Court as set out in G.L. c.218, §26) attorneys must be individually approved by the Chief Counsel of CPCS.
+To be certified to accept Superior Court cases (that is, any charge beyond the final jurisdiction of the District Court as set out in G.L. c.218, §26) attorneys must be individually approved by the Chief Counsel of CPCS.

 Attorneys who seek to obtain approval of the Chief Counsel must meet the minimum requirements set forth below.
-In addition, the Chief Counsel may consider any and all additional information that s/he deems relevant to an appropriate decision on each application.
-Please see the Application for Criminal Case Assignments.
+In addition, the Chief Counsel may consider all additional information deemed relevant to an appropriate decision on each application.
+Please see the Superior Court-Murder List Application.

 Training Requirement: None (No training prerequisite for initial certification.
 8 hours per fiscal year CLE requirement for re-certification).

 - Applicants who meet the criteria described in any one of the following categories are eligible to apply to the chief counsel for approval for Superior Court cases.

 - Meet the minimum requirements for certification in murder cases (see p.
 1); OR

 - Have tried at least six jury of Six or Superior Court criminal jury trials to verdict in the last six years as lead defense counsel; OR

 - Have other significant experience including substantial criminal jury trial experience that demonstrates one is qualified to accept Superior Court assignments and demonstrates familiarity with the practice and procedures in the Massachusetts criminal courts.